Břežany II

 Břežany II is a municipality and village in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 900 inhabitants.

 Etymology

 The name Břežany is derived from the word břeh ('[river] bank' in Czech, but in old Czech also meaning 'hillside') or from the word březí ('birch forest').
 The word břežané denoted people who live near a bank, hillside or birch forest, so Břežany was a village of such people.

-The Roman numeral in the name serves to distinguish it from the nearby municipality of the same name, Břežany I. The Roman numeral is used since 1960.
+The Roman numeral in the name serves to distinguish it from the nearby municipality of the same name, Břežany I. The Roman numeral has been used since 1960.

 Geography

 Břežany II is located about 28 km west of Kolín and 20 km east of Prague.
 It lies in a flat agricultural landscape on the border between the Central Elbe Table and Prague Plateau.
 In the eastern part of the municipal territory is a small flooded quarry.

 History

 The first written mention of Břežany is from 1305.
 Until 1588, the village was divided into two parts; one part was owned by the royal chamber and the other was owned by the Prague archbishopric.
 In 1588, the entire village was acquired by the Smiřický noble family and annexed to the Kostelec estate.
 In 1622, the estate was bought by the Liechtenstein family.
 In 1639, during the Thirty Years' War, Břežany was looted by the Swedish army under the leadership of Johan Banér.